tenny314159/dualreward/README.md

 Handles preprocessing of the RACE dataset.
 Includes tasks such as data cleaning, extracting key information (paragraphs, questions, answers), and format conversion, transforming raw data into a standardized form suitable for downstream processes.

-# DualReward：一种面向完形填空干扰项生成的动态强化学习框架
+# DualReward：A Dynamic Reinforcement Learning Framework for Cloze Tests Distractor Generation

-本仓库包含论文《DualReward: A Dynamic Reinforcement Learning Framework for Cloze Tests Distractor Generation》的官方实现。
+本仓库包含论文《DualReward: A Dynamic Reinforcement Learning Framework for Cloze Tests Distractor Generation》的实现。

 ---